learn-co-curriculum/phrg-case-statements-readme/README.md

 In the previous lessons, we've learned about using `if`, `elsif`, and `else` statements to enact flow control in our programs.
 Let's look at an example of using `if` statements that would benefit from being refactored to use a `case` statement instead.

-Let's say we have a program that sets a `user` variable equal to a person's name.
+Let's say we have a program that sets a `name` variable equal to a person's name.
 Our program needs to execute certain code depending on what that person's name is.

 ```ruby
 name = "Alice"